JiangpengLI86/2023_NTU_EE7401_Cheat_Sheet/README.md

 ## Disclaimer

-Before diving into this treasure trove of condensed knowledge, a couple of friendly heads-ups: :bangbang:
+‼️ Before diving into this treasure trove of condensed knowledge, a couple of friendly heads-ups‼️:

 - **Examination Policy Check**: The world of academia is ever-evolving, and so are its rules.
 If you're gearing up for an exam, double-check if 'NTU EE7401 Probability and Random Processes' is still a restricted open-book exam.
 Policies have a knack for changing when you least expect them to.
 - **Mistakes?
-Could Be!**: As much as I'd like to claim perfection, I'm only human (shocking, I know!).
+Could Be!**: As much as I'd like to claim perfection, I'm only human.
 So, there's a slim chance that this cheat sheet might harbor a few errors.
 I'm not responsible if they sneak into your answers, but hey, feel free to play the hero by pointing them out.
 Found a mistake?
 Open an issue, and let's squash those bugs together!

 ## Project Description